Monea Castle in Winter, Co. Fermanagh

 Overview

-Monea Castle sits on the townland of Castletown Monea, about six miles north‑west of Enniskillen in County Fermanagh.
-Designated a State Care Historic Monument, the site is freely accessible and offers a rare glimpse of a Plantation‑era stronghold that has survived largely intact.
-Visitors arrive via a modest car/coach parking area and walk a short, tree‑lined avenue that leads to the stone walls, where the ruins dominate the surrounding farmland and the distant waters of Upper and Lower Lough Erne.
+Monea Castle sits in the townland of Castletown Monea, about six miles north‑west of Enniskillen in County Fermanagh.
+Designated a State Care Historic Monument, the ruin dominates the surrounding farmland and offers striking views of Upper and Lower Lough Erne.
+A modest car/coach parking area and a tree‑lined avenue lead visitors straight to the stone walls, where the castle’s silhouette is framed by the quiet countryside.

-The castle’s story begins in the early 17th century, when the English Crown began the Plantation of Ulster.
-In 1616 the Reverend Malcolm Hamilton – later Archbishop of Cashel – was granted the lands and set about constructing a fortified residence.
-By 1618 the rectangular three‑storey tower house was taking shape, its design unmistakably Scottish: two massive semi‑cylindrical towers flank the main entrance, and the upper levels are supported by stone corbelling, a technique common in Scottish tower houses such as Claypotts near Dundee.
+The site originally hosted a Maguire family stronghold, a Gaelic power centre that pre‑dated the Plantation of Ulster.
+After the Crown’s plantation scheme, the land was granted in 1616 to the Reverend Malcolm Hamilton, later Archbishop of Cashel.
+By 1618 a rectangular three‑storey tower house was under construction, its design unmistakably Scottish – two massive semi‑cylindrical towers flank the entrance and the upper levels are supported by stone corbelling, a technique seen in Scottish tower houses such as Claypotts.

-Monea’s turbulent past mirrors the wider conflict of the era.
-During the Irish Rebellion of 1641 the castle was attacked by Rory Maguire, who slew several Protestants but failed to capture the stronghold.
-In 1688 the estate fell to Gustavus Hamilton, Governor of Enniskillen, who died there in 1691 after the Williamite wars.
-Financial hardship forced his family to sell the property in 1704.
-A devastating fire in the mid‑18th century gutted the interior, and the castle was abandoned by 1750.
-Legends of a “weird woman” named Bell McCabe living in a vault beneath one of the towers add a touch of folklore to the ruin.
+The castle’s fortunes turned during the Irish Rebellion of 1641 when Rory Maguire, a descendant of the original Gaelic owners, attacked the stronghold while it sheltered Protestant families.
+The assault left the building scarred but it remained occupied.
+In 1688 the estate passed to Gustavus Hamilton, Governor of Enniskillen, who died there in 1691 after the Williamite wars.
+Financial pressures forced the Hamilton family to sell in 1704.
+A devastating fire in the mid‑18th century gutted the interior and the castle was abandoned by 1750.
+Local folklore adds a touch of mystery, speaking of a “weird woman” called Bell McCabe who was said to haunt a vault beneath one of the towers.

 What to See & Do